 This site was originally going to be a supermarket; thankfully THAT never happened.
 Instead, at the time of my visit, I came upon some interesting sheep chairs, an unnerving set of deathly figures waiting for….something, and a delightful video installation of a woman playing the cello in the Austrian mountains.

 My words aren’t doing this justice.
-Made time for this in your one day in Malaga, and you’ll certainly be entertained.
+Make time for this in your one day in Malaga, and you’ll certainly be entertained.

 Still got some energy in you?
 There’s one more part of this city you need to see for the best art – the streets!
 And they’re in the ‘sexy’ part of town where all the adult shops are wahey.